 - Tab+D: Add due date

 - Tab+ Z: Switch to tasks menu

-By mastering these shortcut key combinations, you can seamlessly navigate the Asana project management platform.
+You can seamlessly navigate the Asana project management platform by mastering these shortcut key combinations.
 Make sure to share these shortcuts with your team so that they can accelerate their workflow, too.

 Master Asana with Pathstream

-While the tips above can certainly help you get more out of the Asana platform, when you want to truly become a master of the program, consider seeking an Asana Project Management Certificate.
+While the tips above can help you get more out of the Asana platform, when you want to become a master of the program truly, consider seeking an Asana Project Management Certificate.

 Obtaining your project management certificate is easier than ever before, thanks to Pathstream.
-Pathstream is the premier provider of educational content for a variety of fields, including project management, digital marketing, and immersive design.
+Pathstream is the premier educational content provider for various fields, including project management, digital marketing, and immersive design.

-In addition to the Asana certificate, Pathstream offers a wide variety of programs, including a Tableau Data Analytics Certificate.
+In addition to the Asana certificate, Pathstream offers various programs, including a Tableau Data Analytics Certificate.